chelabis/AI/DNN/Readme.md

 ### Using Inception v3 model to fine tune DNN

 ## Part 4: Multi-class Classification
-### Multi-class classification Using cats-vs-dogs dataset from kaggle
+### Three class classification problem Using Rock-Paper-Scissors dataset from kaggle